Skip to navigation Skip to content

 2022

-District advertised for Statement of Interest/Qualification and received 10 statements from qualified consultant groups.
+The Forest Preserve District advertised for statements of interest/qualifications and received 10 submissions from qualified consultant groups.

 History